Atanu Bhattacharya: The Beginning

 Atanu started his Maidaan career with Howrah Union 1978-79.
 Due to a lack of playing time in the club, he decided to move to Salkia friends the next season 1979-80.
-He showed his metal in the matches that season with outstanding performances in his early games.
+He showed his mettle in the matches that season with outstanding performances in his early games.

 Ever since playing district, he was a follower of Pratap Ghosh, his idol.
 Similar to how Pratap entered the limelight after representing railways, Atanu took the same route.
-He joined BN Railways for 2 consecutive seasons 1980-82, where his performance was no less than amazing.
+He joined BN Railways for 2 consecutive seasons 1980-82.
 The All India Railways team had gone for an invitational tournament in Nigeria.
 The team won all 6 matches beating the team Mighty Jet, a top level club in Nigeria, in the final, where Atanu saved 2 penalties in regulation time.
 He received an offer to join there, but he denied.
 As soon as he returned from the tour, he was called up for the Indian team camp.
 This was the beginning of this memorable journey.